Cimorelli: 2007–2009: Formation and beginnings

 In 2007, Mike Jr., Christina, Katherine, Lisa, Amy, and Lauren launched Cimorelli as a vocal group.
 The group sang at small shows around their hometown and the Sacramento area.
 On December 12, 2008, Cimorelli released their debut EP, Hello There (also known as Cimorelli).

 After the release of Hello There, Mike Jr. left the band.

 On August 10, 2009, the group (then consisting of Christina, Katherine, Lisa, Amy, and Lauren) uploaded their cover of "Party in the U.S.A.".
 Following this release Cimorelli began releasing weekly covers.
 Cimorelli was signed by Island Records and Republic Records in 2009.
 The family then moved from El Dorado Hills, California to Malibu, California.

 2010–2015: Island Records and Republic Records

 In 2010, their youngest sister, Dani, joined the band.

 On December 6, 2011, Cimorelli released their 2nd EP, CimFam.
 This marked their first release under a major record label.
 The EP included 5 of Cimorelli's most popular covers and an original song written by all of the girls called Million Bucks.
 The EP peaked at number 9 on the US Top Heatseekers chart.

 In July 2012, Cimorelli was nominated for Choice Web Star at the 2012 Teen Choice Awards.
 Later that year on December 11, 2012 the group released their 3rd EP, Believe It.
 The EP consisted of 3 original songs and 1 Christmas cover.
 The music video for the title track of the EP also premiered on Cimorelli's Vevo channel on the same day.
 It was directed by music video, commercial, and film director Hannah Lux Davis.
 The EP peaked at number 7 on the US Top Heatseekers chart.

 On June 18, 2013, Cimorelli released their 4th EP, Made in America.
 The EP consisted of 4 original songs.
 The music video for the title track of the EP premiered on Cimorelli's Vevo channel a week later on June 26, 2013.
 It was directed by music video director Erik White.
 The EP peaked at number 179 on the Billboard 200 chart and at number 4 on the US Top Heatseekers chart.
 At the 2013 Teen Choice Awards, Cimorelli won the award of Choice Web Star.

 During the months of May and June 2014, Cimorelli performed at DigiFest in London, New York City, Toronto, and Minnesota.
 Later in June 2014 Cimorelli launched their original web series titled Summer with Cimorelli.
 On October 27, 2014, Cimorelli released their 5th EP, Renegade.
 The EP consisted of 4 original songs.
 The EP peaked at number 10 on the US Heatseekers chart.
 A month later on November 24, 2014, Cimorelli released their 1st Christmas EP and 6th overall EP, Christmas Magic.
 The EP consisted of 5 Christmas covers.

-In 2015, Cimorelli departed from Island Records and Republic Records, moved to Nashville, Tennessee, and became independent artists.